Texas Diminished Value Claims

 Central Freight Lines, Inc. v.
 Naztec, Inc., 790 S.W.2d 733 (Tex.
 App.
 El Paso 1990)

-The Texas Court of Appeals held that the proper measure of damages to personal property is not limited to the cost of repairs when those repairs fail to restore the property to its former condition and value.
-Where a loss in market value remains after repairs, recovery of that diminished value is permitted in addition to repair costs, so long as the total recovery does not exceed the property’s value before the loss.
+The Court of Appeals held that damages for personal property aren't capped at repair cost when the repairs fail to restore the property's former condition and value.
+Diminished value can be recovered on top of repair costs, as long as the total doesn't exceed what the vehicle was worth before the loss.

 Below are answers to common questions about Texas diminished value claims, including how claims work, time limits, and how loss in market value is calculated after an accident.